 - 4.1.
 On 25 May 2019, the GPDO was amended through the adoption of the Town and Country Planning (Permitted Development, Advertisement and Compensation Amendments) (England) Regulations 2019.
 This amendment has had the effect of removing permitted development rights to install a public call box under Schedule 2, Part 16, Class A of the GPDO.
 Accordingly a planning application and associated advertisement consent application have been submitted. - 4.2.
 As planning permission is now required for the installation of a telephone kiosk, the Council can take into consideration more than just the siting, design and appearance of the kiosk.
 The Council is able to take into consideration all relevant planning policies and legislation. - 4.3.
-If planning permission was to be approved a legal agreement (Section 278) would be required to secure these matters to ensure that the existing kiosk was removed in a timely fashion and to other management controls. - 4.4.
 It is noted that a previous refusal for a digital screen was allowed on appeal APP/X5210/W/22/3290298 in 2022.
-Since this refusal there have been a number of other appeal decisions which take a different view in relation to the harm caused by the prominence of digital screens, ASB and the need for legal agreements to secure adequate management.
-Accordingly it is appropriate to give these decisions weight in the review of the current proposal.
+Since this refusal a further appeal for replacement kiosk with a LCD digital advertising screen was dismissed at appeal for the same site (APP/X5210/W/24/3341451 and 3341453) and there have been a number of other appeal decisions which take a different view in relation to the harm caused by the prominence of digital screens, ASB and the need for legal agreements to secure adequate management.

+Accordingly it is appropriate to give these decisions substantial weight in the review of the current proposal.

+- 4.4.
 Furthermore, the Council has demonstrated that there is a requirement under Part 24 16 Class A to Schedule 2 of the Town and Country Planning (General Permitted Development) (England) Order 2015 is often breached.
-Paragraph A.2 of Part 24, Class A of Schedule 2 to the Town and Country Planning (General Permitted Development) Order 1995 as follows:

-"(2) Class A(a) and Class A(c) development is permitted subject to the condition that any apparatus or structure provided in accordance with that permission shall be removed from the land, building or structure on which it is situated (b) in any other case, as soon as reasonably practicable after it is no longer required for telecommunication purposes.
+Paragraph A.2 of Part 24, Class A of Schedule 2 to the Town and Country Planning (General Permitted Development) Order 1995 as follows: - 4.5. "(2) Class A(a) and Class A(c) development is permitted subject to the condition that any apparatus or structure provided in accordance with that permission shall be removed from the land, building or structure on which it is situated (b) in any other case, as soon as reasonably practicable after it is no longer required for telecommunication purposes. - 4.6.
 In this case, Prior approval was not sought for the existing kiosk and unfortunately it became lawful by passage of time.
 There are two other kiosks within 5-100m of the application site.
 These BT links were approved on 22/11/2017 (ref no.s 2017/5420/P and 2017/5421/P).
 Following which there has been associated ASB with these kiosks however they remain in operation.
-The Council alleges that it is for the function of an advertisement structure that the applicant wishes to replace the phone kiosk, rather than any genuine need for telecommunication purposes.
+The Council alleges that it is for the function of an advertisement structure that the applicant wishes to replace the phone kiosk, rather than any genuine need for telecommunication purposes. - 4.7.
+In the appeal decision APP/X5210/W/24/3341451 and 3341453 the Inspector notes the condition of the existing kiosk as in a poor state of repair and did not appear to be functioning.